Allegations of deception and fraud surround the new Solar Peak Act 2025 – the elimination of feed-in tariffs – Image: Xpert.Digital

 - PV/Solar: Photovoltaic system 2.0 – An economical solution with battery storage, dynamic electricity tariffs and intelligent control

-One of the most drastic changes is the elimination of the feed -in tariff in times of negative stock exchange current prices.
-New PV systems that are put into operation after February 25, 2025 will no longer receive remuneration if there are negative prices on the electricity exchange.
-Negative prices arise when the supply of electricity exceeds demand-a phenomenon that occurs particularly on sunny days when numerous PV systems produce at the same time.
-According to forecasts, there were about 457 hours with negative electricity prices in 2024, which corresponds to around 5.2 percent of the year.
-This regulation is intended to motivate plant operators to use or store their electricity themselves in such times instead of feeding it into the network.
+One of the most significant changes is the elimination of feed-in tariffs during periods of negative electricity prices on the exchange.
+New photovoltaic (PV) systems commissioned after February 25, 2025, will no longer receive compensation when prices on the electricity exchange are negative.
+Negative prices occur when the supply of electricity exceeds demand – a phenomenon that is particularly common on sunny days when numerous PV systems are producing electricity simultaneously.
+Forecasts predict that there were approximately 457 hours with negative electricity prices in 2024, representing about 5.2 percent of the year.
+This regulation aims to incentivize system operators to use or store their generated electricity themselves during such periods, rather than feeding it into the grid.

-It is noteworthy that the hours are not completely lost without remuneration.
-The amendment to the law provides that these times are attached to the end of the regular 20-year funding period.
-This means that plant operators can make up for the lost remuneration hours at a later date, which partially compensates for the financial losses.
+It is noteworthy that the hours without compensation are not completely lost.
+The amended law stipulates that these hours will be added to the end of the regular 20-year funding period.
+This means that plant operators can make up for the missed compensation hours at a later date, which partially compensates for the financial losses.

-For the time being, smaller systems with an installed output under 2 kWP and systems between 2 and 100 kWp are excluded from this regulation, provided no smart meter is installed.
-This transitional arrangement creates a certain breathing pause in adaptation to the new provisions in particular.
+For the time being, smaller systems with an installed capacity of less than 2 kWp and systems between 2 and 100 kWp are exempt from this regulation, provided a smart meter has not yet been installed.
+This transitional arrangement gives operators of small systems in particular some breathing room while they adapt to the new regulations.

-Another important innovation concerns the service limit for lack of control technology.
-Solar systems that go online from February 25, 2025 may initially only feed 60 percent of their individual nominal output, as long as no tax box is installed.
-This limitation is intended to prevent network overloads from uncontrolled feed -in tips that can occur particularly on sunny days.
+Another important change concerns the power limitation in the absence of control technology.
+Solar power plants connected to the grid from February 25, 2025, onwards will initially only be allowed to feed in 60 percent of their individual nominal power as long as no control box is installed.
+This limitation is intended to prevent grid overloads caused by uncontrolled feed-in peaks, which can occur particularly on sunny days.

-The limitation is automatically absent as soon as an intelligent measuring system (smart meter) is installed in combination with a control box.
-This technology enables more precise control of the feed -in and helps to reduce network bottlenecks.
-It is important to know that the installation of this technology is not the responsibility of the plant operators, but is responsible for the measuring point operators.
-Although this relieves the operators from the technical implementation, this can lead to delays if the responsible measuring point operators do not comply with the expansion.
+The limit is automatically lifted as soon as a smart meter is installed in combination with a control box.
+This technology enables more precise control of the feed-in and helps to reduce grid congestion.
+It is important to know that the installation of this technology is not the responsibility of the plant operators, but rather of the metering point operators.
+While this relieves the operators of the technical implementation, it can lead to delays if the responsible metering point operators fail to keep pace with the rollout.

-New possibilities for direct marketing and network control
+New opportunities for direct marketing and network control

-The Solarspitzen Act not only offers challenges, but also new opportunities.
-It promotes direct marketing of solar power and creates more flexibility on the market.
-PV system operators can sell their electricity in a targeted manner on the stock exchange, although the obligation to market direct marketing is eliminated and it remains voluntary.
-This opens up new business models in perspective, in which plant operators can benefit from price fluctuations.
+The Solar Peak Act presents not only challenges but also new opportunities.
+It promotes the direct marketing of solar power and creates greater market flexibility.
+PV system operators can sell their electricity selectively on the exchange, although the obligation to market directly is eliminated and remains voluntary.
+This opens up new business models in the future, allowing system operators to profit from price fluctuations.

-At the same time, the network operator receives more control options.
-In the event of impending network overloads or blackout hazards, the law authorizes the network operators to regret PV systems in the affected area.
-This serves the network stability, but also means potential restrictions for the system operators.
+At the same time, the grid operator gains more control options.
+In the event of impending grid overloads or blackouts, the law authorizes grid operators to curtail PV systems in the affected area.
+This serves grid stability but also entails potential restrictions for system operators.

 Another important change is the introduction of the 15-minute interval for electricity contracts on the day-ahead market.
-This finer temporal resolution enables a more precise adaptation to the market situation and can lead to optimized feed -in with intelligent control systems.
+This finer temporal resolution allows for more precise adaptation to the market situation and can lead to optimized feed-in with intelligent control systems.

 Suitable for:

-- Smart meter, smart money: The market premium model with the PV direct marketing simply explained (for clever homeowners)
+- Smart Meter, Smart Money: The market premium model with direct PV marketing explained simply (for savvy homeowners)

-The economic consequences of the Solarspitzen Act for PV system operators should not be underestimated.
-Analyzes show that conventional PV systems, which are laid out to feed, could suffer losses of around 21 percent on average due to the cap and stopping of remuneration during negative price periods.
-This number is based on the examination of real consumption and single-feed data from 2024, including precise load data every 15 minutes and negative electricity hours.
+The economic consequences of the Solar Peak Act for PV system operators should not be underestimated.
+Analyses show that conventional, feed-in-the-feed PV systems could suffer average losses of around 21 percent due to the capping and suspension of remuneration during periods of negative electricity prices.
+This figure is based on an analysis of real consumption and feed-in data from 2024, including precise load data every 15 minutes and hours with negative electricity prices.

-Inspections are particularly affected that are primarily geared towards feeding into the public network and have no or only low storage capacity.
-For these systems, the temporarily zero remuneration means direct financial losses, even if these hours can theoretically be made up for at the end of the funding period.
+Particularly affected are installations primarily designed for feeding electricity into the public grid and which have little or no storage capacity.
+For these installations, the temporary zero feed-in tariff means direct financial losses, even if these hours can theoretically be made up at the end of the funding period.

-The performance limit of 60 percent can also lead to earnings loss if no alternative use is found for the non -fed -out electricity.
-This can have a noticeable effects, especially on particularly productive sunny days, if the system produces near its maximum performance.
+Limiting output to 60 percent can also lead to reduced yields if no alternative use is found for the unused electricity.
+This can have a noticeable impact, especially on sunny days with high yields, when the system is operating near its maximum capacity.

-Despite the potential losses, the new law also offers opportunities for optimizing plant operation.
-By eliminating the feed -in tariff with negative electricity prices, the self -consumption or the storage of the self -produced electricity becomes more attractive.
-In combination with a power memory, even the 60 percent limitation of power generally does not lead to a loss in the overall yield.
+Despite the potential losses, the new law also offers opportunities to optimize plant operations.
+The elimination of feed-in tariffs during periods of negative electricity prices makes self-consumption or storage of self-generated electricity more attractive.
+In combination with an electricity storage system, even the 60 percent power limitation generally does not lead to a reduction in overall yield.

-The new law has become even more valuable by the new law, since they can move the feed into the network from midday to a later date.
-They make it possible to store the solar power when there are negative prices and either use it yourself at a later point in time or to feed it at positive prices.
+Storage systems have become even more valuable under the new law, as they can postpone feeding electricity into the grid from midday to a later time.
+They make it possible to store solar power when prices are negative and then use it later, either directly or feed it into the grid when prices are positive.

-In the future, intelligent control systems such as “Heartbeat AI” can help to feed electricity automatically and specifically in lucrative time windows.
-These systems analyze consumption patterns and market prices and optimize the feed -in accordingly.
-Such an intelligent control can mitigate the negative effects of the Solarspitzen Act and possibly even be converted into an economic advantage.
+Intelligent control systems like “Heartbeat AI” can help to automatically and strategically feed electricity into the grid during lucrative time windows.
+These systems analyze consumption patterns and market prices and optimize feed-in accordingly.
+Such intelligent control can mitigate the negative effects of the peak solar power law and potentially even turn them into an economic advantage.

 Suitable for: